Vaida12345/ConcurrentStream/Sources/ConcurrentStream/Documentation.docc/ConcurrentStream.md

 ### rethrows implementation

-A new implementation addressing will come out with Swift6.0.
+With typed throws, ``ConcurrentStream`` now only throws when it is required to.

-> Bug:
+> Example:
-> You may encounter cases where `try` is required when it would never throw.
+> The following will no longer throw in the latest implementations.
 >
 > ```swift
-> try await (1...1000)
+> await (1...1000)
 >     .stream
 >     .map { $0 % 2 }
 >     .sequence